caryeun/adfpl/README.md

 If you are looking for information for security consideration of implementing just Data Factory, refer to the link below:
  Security considerations for data movement in Azure Data Factory
  - https://docs.microsoft.com/en-us/azure/data-factory/data-movement-security-considerations

+And finally, the examples given in this blog can be found in the GitHub repo here.  https://github.com/caryeun/adfpl

 Hope you find this blog post useful!